DanielTakeshi/rl_algorithms/README.md

 # Reinforcement Learning Algorithms

-I will use this repository to implement various reinforcement learning algorithms, because I'm sick of reading them but not really *getting* them.
+I will use this repository to implement various reinforcement learning algorithms (also imitation learning), because I'm sick of reading about them but not really understanding them.
 Hence, hopefully this repository will help me understand them better.
 I will also implement various supporting code as needed, such as for simple custom scenarios like GridWorld.
 Or I can use OpenAI gym.
 Click on the links to get to the appropriate algorithms.
 Each sub-directory will have its own READMEs with results there, along with usage instructions.

 Here are the algorithms currently implemented or in progress: